gofore/angular-basic-training/angular2-fundamentals/README.md

 ---

 # Component Lifecycle Hooks
-- Components have set of lifecycle hooks that they can register handlers for
+- For hooking into certain lifecycle events
-- Each hook is introduced by specific interface that can be implemented
+- Interface for each hook
 - Example hooks: `ngOnInit`, `ngOnChanges` and `ngOnDestroy`

 ```typescript